Jimbolino/support/README.md

 $result->isFailure(); // false
 ```

-But it's better to extend the Success object with more specific results, particularly because unit testing will be easier.
+For more precision, you can extend the Success result
 ```php
 class WidgetPurchased extends Result\Success
 {